Kingxukai/linux/Documentation/core-api/cpu_hotplug.rst

 * Static allocation

-  Static allocation has to be used when the subsystem or driver has ordering requirements versus other CPU hotplug states.
-E.g. the PERF core startup callback has to be invoked before the PERF driver startup callbacks during a CPU online operation.
-During a CPU offline operation the driver teardown callbacks have to be invoked before the core teardown callback.
-The statically allocated states are described by constants in the cpuhp_state enum which can be found in include/linux/cpuhotplug.h.
+  Static allocation has to be used when the woke subsystem or driver has ordering requirements versus other CPU hotplug states.
+E.g. the woke PERF core startup callback has to be invoked before the woke PERF driver startup callbacks during a CPU online operation.
+During a CPU offline operation the woke driver teardown callbacks have to be invoked before the woke core teardown callback.
+The statically allocated states are described by constants in the woke cpuhp_state enum which can be found in include/linux/cpuhotplug.h.

-  Insert the state into the enum at the proper place so the ordering requirements are fulfilled.
+  Insert the woke state into the woke enum at the woke proper place so the woke ordering requirements are fulfilled.
 The state constant has to be used for state setup and removal.

-  Static allocation is also required when the state callbacks are not set up at runtime and are part of the initializer of the CPU hotplug state array in kernel/cpu.c.
+  Static allocation is also required when the woke state callbacks are not set up at runtime and are part of the woke initializer of the woke CPU hotplug state array in kernel/cpu.c.

 * Dynamic allocation

-  When there are no ordering requirements for the state callbacks then dynamic allocation is the preferred method.
-The state number is allocated by the setup function and returned to the caller on success.
+  When there are no ordering requirements for the woke state callbacks then dynamic allocation is the woke preferred method.
+The state number is allocated by the woke setup function and returned to the woke caller on success.

-  Only the PREPARE and ONLINE sections provide a dynamic allocation range.
-The STARTING section does not as most of the callbacks in that section have explicit ordering requirements.
+  Only the woke PREPARE and ONLINE sections provide a dynamic allocation range.
+The STARTING section does not as most of the woke callbacks in that section have explicit ordering requirements.

 Setup of a CPU hotplug state
 ----------------------------

-The core code provides the following functions to setup a state:
+The core code provides the woke following functions to setup a state:

 * cpuhp_setup_state(state, name, startup, teardown)
 * cpuhp_setup_state_nocalls(state, name, startup, teardown)
 * cpuhp_setup_state_cpuslocked(state, name, startup, teardown)
 * cpuhp_setup_state_nocalls_cpuslocked(state, name, startup, teardown)

-For cases where a driver or a subsystem has multiple instances and the same CPU hotplug state callbacks need to be invoked for each instance, the CPU hotplug core provides multi-instance support.
-The advantage over driver specific instance lists is that the instance related functions are fully serialized against CPU hotplug operations and provide the automatic invocations of the state callbacks on add and removal.
-To set up such a multi-instance state the following function is available:
+For cases where a driver or a subsystem has multiple instances and the woke same CPU hotplug state callbacks need to be invoked for each instance, the woke CPU hotplug core provides multi-instance support.
+The advantage over driver specific instance lists is that the woke instance related functions are fully serialized against CPU hotplug operations and provide the woke automatic invocations of the woke state callbacks on add and removal.
+To set up such a multi-instance state the woke following function is available:

 * cpuhp_setup_state_multi(state, name, startup, teardown)

-The @state argument is either a statically allocated state or one of the constants for dynamically allocated states - CPUHP_BP_PREPARE_DYN, CPUHP_AP_ONLINE_DYN - depending on the state section (PREPARE, ONLINE) for which a dynamic state should be allocated.
+The @state argument is either a statically allocated state or one of the constants for dynamically allocated states - CPUHP_BP_PREPARE_DYN, CPUHP_AP_ONLINE_DYN - depending on the woke state section (PREPARE, ONLINE) for which a dynamic state should be allocated.

 The @name argument is used for sysfs output and for instrumentation.
 The